apimatic/worldpay-payments-mcp-server/server/README.md

 The MCP server uses the following environment variables:

-- `PAYMENTS_LIB_ENVIRONMENT`: Optional environment variable that must be one of the allowed enum values (production, environment2).
-Default: `production`.
+- `PAYMENTS_LIB_ENVIRONMENT`: Optional environment variable that must be one of the allowed enum values (Test, Live).
+Default: `Test`.
 - `PAYMENTS_LIB_TIMEOUT`: Timeout for API calls.
 Optional number variable.
 Default: `0`.

 - **Authentication Variables**